 On 20 March 2017, in the context of the on-going supervision within the Single Supervisory Mechanism, the ECB published guidance on non-performing loans (NPLs) addressed to all significant banks in order to timely reduce the level of NPLs held by significant banks (NPL reduction targets).
-In summary, the guidance addresses all non-performing exposures (NPEs), as well as foreclosed assets, and also touches on performing exposures with an elevated risk of turning non-performing, such as
+In summary, the guidance addresses all non-performing exposures (NPEs), as well as foreclosed assets, and also touches on performing forborne exposures.

-"watch-list" exposures and performing forborne exposures.
 On 4 October 2017, the ECB proposed an addendum to its guidance aimed at specifying quantitative supervisory expectations for minimum levels of prudential provisions for new non-performing loans.